-CÉSAR CHÁVEZ POSTDOCTORAL FELLOWSHIP
+CÉSAR CHÁVEZ PREDOCTORAL DISSERTATION FELLOWSHIP

-Applicants will be selected on the basis of their academic achievement and promise in both research and teaching, and their demonstrated commitment to educational diversity.
+Dartmouth College invites applications for the César Chávez Dissertation Fellowship.
+The fellowship supports scholars whose research addresses aspects of Latinx experience and culture.
+Particular attention will be given to candidates whose work augments and complements current faculty in Latin American, Latino, and Caribbean Studies (LALACS).
+Applicants will be selected on the basis of their academic achievement, promise in both research and teaching, and their demonstrated commitment to educational diversity.
 Applications from candidates who are underrepresented in their fields are especially welcome.

 This is a two-year residential fellowship.
 Fellows are expected to complete the dissertation before the second year and then transition to a postdoctoral appointment.
 Throughout, fellows are expected to pursue research activities while participating fully in the intellectual life of the department and the college.
 The first year, fellows receive an annual stipend of approximately $36,000 plus benefits and an allocation for research expenses; as a postdoctoral fellow in the second year, the stipend is approximately $55,200 plus benefits and an allocation for research expenses (exact funding levels for 2019-21 will be set at the time of offer).

 Chávez Fellows are part of the Provost’s Fellowship Program, a multidisciplinary cohort of approximately ten predoctoral and postdoctoral scholars who share a commitment to increasing diversity in their disciplines.
 Fellows participate together in mentoring and professional development programming, including guidance in preparing for faculty careers.

 - Research statement outlining completed research (including dissertation), work in progress, and plans for publication (maximum two pages single spaced);

 - Teaching statement outlining past and future teaching interests (maximum one page single spaced)